Robovison/RoboVision_Robot/project_documentation/handover_documentation/Robovision.md

 https://github.com/Robovison/RoboVision_Robot/blob/test/Python-Image-Converter/src/ImageSubcriber.py

 After some time and some more experiencing with OpenCV, the team realized that a machine learning algorithm is needed in order to build and train a model to recognize different types of items.
+### OpenCV with newer GPUs (3080)
+Our team experimented in using OpenCV with a newer video card, Nvidia 3080.
+It worked, we were able to use the library to do basic object detection.
+The installation guide can be found here:

 ## Machine learning algorithms